-Gary Schwitzer is publisher of the website HealthNewsReview.org, leading a team of more than two dozen people who grade daily health news reporting by major U.S. news organizations.
+Gary Schwitzer is publisher of the website HealthNewsReview.org, leading a team of more than three dozen people who grade daily health news reporting by major U.S. news organizations.
+And soon, the project will review health care-related news releases by industry, medical journals, hospitals and academic medical centers, and others.

 In its first year, the project was honored with several journalism industry awards – the Mirror Award, honoring those who “hold a mirror to their own industry for the public’s benefit,” and the Knight-Batten Award for Innovations in Journalism.